 You can then propose a price based on the volume that the wholesaler agrees to sell.
-But then you do not have any control over his orders.
-If at the end of the year the wholesaler has not taken the agreed volumes then you can do nothing.
+But then you don't have any control over his orders.
+If at the end of the year the wholesaler hasn't taken the agreed volumes then you can't do anything.
 At most you can review his terms for the following year.

 Rebates at the end of a campaign can help you avoid this sort of problem.
 You can propose a contract where the price is dependent on the usual wholesaler's terms.
 You can propose a rebate grid which will be assigned at the end of the year as a function of the actual sales made.
-Install the discount_campaign module (in extra-addons at the time of writing) to generate rebates at the end of the campaign.
-Once the modules have been installed you can configure your campaign using the menu $Sales \rightarrow Configuration \rightarrow Sales \rightarrow Discount Campaigns$.
+Install the discount_campaign module (in addons-extra at the time of writing) to generate rebates at the end of the campaign.
+Once the modules have been installed you can configure your campaign using the menu $Sales\ Management \rightarrow Configuration \rightarrow Discount\ campaign$.